 \section{Experimental Setup for CYBORG}

-Face images are aligned using {\it img2pose}~\cite{Albiero_CVPR_2021}, cropped and then resized to $224\times224$ pixels.
-Bounding boxes are expanded 20\% in all directions before cropping, with an additional 30\% on the forehead to ensure the full head is in the image.
-Human saliency maps are resized and cropped in the same manner to preserve spatial correspondence with the original image.
+Face images are aligned using {\it img2pose}~\cite{Albiero_CVPR_2021}, cropped, and resized to $224\times224$.
+Face bounding boxes are expanded 20\% in all directions before cropping, with an additional 30\% on the forehead to ensure the head is fully in view.
+Human saliency maps are resized and cropped the same, to keep spatial correspondence.